Esther Y Y Lau, Ph.D.

 Research Internship Opportunities

-4) Good interpersonal skills and proficiency in English and Chinese
+3) Good interpersonal skills and proficiency in English and Cantonese

-Interested students are welcome to send a covering letter and a detailed curriculum vitae to Dr. Esther Lau (email@example.com) by Jan 17, 2014.
+We are recruiting interns for academic year 2014-15.
+Training of neurocognitive assessment and operation of polysomnographic equipment will be provided in summer.
+Interested students are welcome to send a covering letter and a detailed curriculum vitae to Dr. Esther Lau (firstname.lastname@example.org) by June 27, 2014.